megaoptim/megaoptim-wp/readme.txt

     One API token is one image.
 Please note that WordPress generates multiple thumbnails per one image.
 You will be charged one token for each thumbnail.
 If the total saved size per image is less than %5 you will not be charged.

 = Can i use the same API Key on multiple websites? =
     Absolutely.
-You can use your API key on as many websites as you want.
+You can use your API key on as many websites as you want or you can also create sub accounts for each of the sites you manage if you want to keep the things separate or bill your clients separate.

+= Can i manage multiple sites separately with sub-accounts?
+    You can create sub-account for your client and transfer tokens to the sub-account balance.
+This way your client will have separate account and api key and you will be managing it.
+You have the option to add or remove api tokens from it.

 = Which compression level should i use? =
      For most of the websites **intelligent** method is enough, it auto determines the level of compression of the image that works best for the human eye.
 The **ultra** mode is similar to **intelligent** but goes a bit further to save more space.
 If you are willing to sacrifice small bits of the image quality then this mode is the way to go.
 Finally, with the lossless method the service attempts to optimize the images without touching the image quality.
 It is not recommended method if you are looking for google pagespeed score or page load speed.